10 Tips for Conscious Consumption in Everyday Life

 Food waste is a pressing issue worldwide.
 Meal planning is an effective way to reduce waste and improve your budget.

-By planning your meals, you can avoid impulse buys and reduce the chances of food spoiling before it’s used.
+By planning your meals, you can avoid impulse purchases and reduce the chances of food spoiling before it's used.

 Making a shopping list and sticking to it also helps you purchase only what you need.
 Additionally, try to use leftovers creatively to avoid discarding perfectly good food.